khafaji-ahmed/khafaji-ahmed.github.io/content/featured/SWAV/index.md

 showInProjects: true
 ---

-SWAV is a software analysis tool that allows users to register a new user and login & view data visualizations.
+SWAV is a BAREBONES PROTOTYPE software analysis tool made for developers that allows users to register a new user and login & view data visualizations.